I Just Hired a Content Manager: How Can I Tell They're Doing The Right Things?

 We’ve written extensively about how to find, hire, and onboard the best content manager for your business, so if you need help landing the right person for your company, check out these resources to help you move forward.

-But successful managing doesn’t end once the employee is onboarded.
+But successful management doesn’t end once the employee is onboarded.
 Actually, it’s just beginning.

-So, if you now have a content manager who’s on board, here's what comes next.
+So, if you now have a content manager who’s on board but you're not sure how to offer the right support, here's what comes next.

 The next challenge: managing the manager